-All water body/pollutant combinations on Illinois' Section 303(d) List from 2010 are included on the 2012 Section 303(d) List except the water body/pollutant combinations removed under the criteria cited above.
+All water body/pollutant combinations on Illinois' Section 303(d) List from 2012 are included on the 2014 Section 303(d) List except the water body/pollutant combinations removed under the criteria cited above.
 Illinois EPA delists entire water bodies if all the designated uses are assessed as fully supporting or if all pollutant causes of impairment have been addressed by approved TMDLs.
 Listed causes of impairment may change when uses are reassessed even if the water is still considered impaired.

 In a few instances when pollutant causes are delisted, there is a potential for an entire water body segment to be moved from Category 5 (the 303d List) to Category 4C (waters impaired by pollution but not by any pollutant, Appendix A-8).
-In general, when any delisting results in a water body being moved from Category 5 to Category 4C, a review is conducted to determine whether any pollutant may still be causing impairment in that water body.
+When any delisting results in a water body being moved from Category 5 to Category 4C, a review is conducted to determine whether any pollutant may still be causing impairment in that water body.
 If it is suspected that the water body is still impaired by a pollutant, cause unknown is listed and the water body remains on the 303(d) List.

 Illinois' 2008 Section 303(d) list was partially disapproved by USEPA on October 22, 2008.
 Illinois EPA objected to the partial disapproval and sent a letter to USEPA on February 11, 2009, explaining in detail the reasons for those objections.
 The three main issues were: 1) Illinois' removal of total nitrogen from its 2008 303(d) List as a cause of aquatic life use impairment; 2) a change in one of the guidelines Illinois uses to identify sedimentation/siltation as a cause of aquatic life use impairment which resulted in the removal of some listings of sedimentation/siltation; and 3) the reclassification of dissolved oxygen as a nonpollutant cause of impairment and the subsequent removal of this cause from Illinois' 2008 303 (d) List.
-Illinois has reclassified dissolved oxygen as a pollutant for the 2012 cycle and all dissolved oxygen impairments appear on Illinois' 2012 List.
-The other disputed waters and causes that Illinois removed from its 2008 303(d) List are not included on Illinois' 2012 303(d) List and are not reported in the 2012 Integrated Report.
+In the 2012 cycle, Illinois reclassified dissolved oxygen as a pollutant and all dissolved oxygen impairments appear on Illinois' 2012 and 2014 Lists.
+Since USEPA has yet to make a final determination on the remaining issues, most of the other disputed waters and causes that Illinois removed from its 2008 303(d) List have not been included on subsequent Lists including Illinois' 2014 303(d) List.